Ultimate Guide for H1B Holders: Navigating Layoffs and Max Out Situations

 • When does the grace period begin?

-If you are laid off with a severance pay period, your H1B status may remain valid during this period even if you stop working for the company.
-For example, Google’s severance period consists of a 60-day notification period, so you will have an additional 60 days .
+If you are laid off with a severance pay period, there are ways to maximize your H1B grace period even if you stop working for the employers .
 You may also try to negotiate with your employer to decide the last day of your pay stub.

 However, instead of presuming your employment end date, it is advisable to communicate with your employer to clarify the accurate date and talk with a lawyer.
 You might or might not qualify for additional days based on individual circumstances.